barsoom/devbook/styleguide/README.md

 ### Put a marker in placeholder translations.

+*The below applies when we manually manage translations.
+It does not apply when we use a translation tool like [WebTranslateIt](http://webtranslateit.com) that requires us to leave untranslated strings empty in the target language.*

 If you must store unfinished translations, add an "[untranslated]" so it's obvious, and easy to search for.

 So do: